LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Converting Prolog modules into objects may allow an application to run on a wider range of Prolog compilers, overcoming portability problems.
 Some Prolog compilers don't support a module system.
-Among those Prolog compilers which support a module system, the lack of standardization leads to several issues, notably with semantics, operators, and meta-predicates.
-In addition, the conversion allows you to take advantage of Logtalk more powerful abstraction and reuse mechanisms such as separation between interface from implementation, inheritance, parametric objects, and categories.
+Among those Prolog compilers that support a module system, the lack of standardization leads to several issues, notably with semantics, operators, and meta-predicates.
+In addition, the conversion allows you to take advantage of Logtalk more powerful abstraction and reuse mechanisms, such as separation between interface and implementation, inheritance, parametric objects, and categories.
 It also allows you to take full advantage of Logtalk developer tools for improved productivity.